illarionov/SpatiaLite/src/gaiageo/flex/ReadMe.txt

 3) a source file named "lex.VanuatuWkt.c" will be generated during the above step.

+3.1) IMPORTANT NOTICE: carefully check the generated *.c code; you should manually replace any occurrence of: sprintf(stderr, .....
+with:
+spatialite_e(.....

-Now you should copy this file into the parent dir: cp lex.VanuatuWkt.c ..
+3.2) now you should copy this file into the parent dir: cp lex.VanuatuWkt.c ..